Be-njamin427/A-student-registeration-form/README.md

-# Login-form
+# Student registration form
-this is a login form
+this is an student registration form